binkley/spring-boot-logging/README.md

 * Full-color Spring Boot logging
 * Human-friendly HTTP logging
 * Maven and Gradle
+* Docker Compose for _local_ testing of Prometheus/Grafana and ELK

 Production use:

-* JSON logging suitable for Logstash with `--json-logging`
+* JSON logging suitable for ELK with `--json-logging`
 * Embedded JSON payloads (not quoted-string JSON)
 * Custom JSON properties (ie, "environment")
 * Micrometer timings on Feign clients and Spring Data repositories